 2. Using a one-size-fits-all competency framework

-Adopting an existing competency framework on which to evaluate succession candidates can save organizations a great deal of time.
+A common succession planning mistake is adopting an existing or dated competency framework on which to evaluate succession candidates.
+This may save organizations a great deal of time.
 However, any off-the-shelf framework is unlikely to adequately capture the complexity and uniqueness of your organization.
 Don’t let the convenience of ready-to-use competency models lead you to overlook characteristics that are important to your organization.

 3. Describing an idealized version of the role